-Bern has its own airport, but should you be flying in to Zurich, the direct train connection from Zurich airport to Bern station is around 90 minutes.
+Bern has its own airport, but should you be flying in to Zurich (the more popular route), the direct train connection from Zurich airport to Bern is around 90 minutes.

 If you are a museum dweller, you can purchase a separate Museum Card, priced at 28 Francs for 24 hours and 48 Francs for 48 hours, giving you free access to all museums and collections in the city.

 Hotels in Bern are plenty, despite it’s compact size.
 I stayed in Hotel Allegro, a 4* property just across the river from the Old Town and less than five minutes walk to the clock tower (although it’s also connected by the tram).